Dear readers of ADxS.org, please forgive the disruption.

 A2A activation reduces behavioral responses to psychostimulants

-synergistic interaction between A2A and D2 at the adenylyl cyclase level in the striatum, upon overexpression of “Activator of G-protein signaling 3” (AGS3)
+synergistic interaction between A2A and D2 at the adenylyl cyclase level in the striatum, with overexpression of the “Activator of G-protein signaling 3” (AGS3)

-occurs with upregulation of AGS3, e.g., ethanol use or withdrawal from cocaine, ethanol, morphine
+occurs with upregulation of AGS3, e.g. with ethanol consumption or withdrawal from cocaine, ethanol, morphine

 AGS3 activity